BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 > *(BlueMap will not work without those resources.)*

 - `renderThreadCount` defines how many render threads (processes) bluemap will create.
-Set this to 0 to maximize the utilization of your CPU *(bluemap will create as many threads as available CPU-cores)*.
+Set this to 0 to maximize the utilization of your CPU *(bluemap will create as many threads as available CPU-cores)*.<br>
   If you set it to a negative value, bluemap will take the number of available cores and add the (negative) defined number to it.
-So with 8 cores and `renderThreadCount: -2` its `8 + (-2) = 6` threads.
+So with 8 cores and `renderThreadCount: -2` its `8 + (-2) = 6` threads.<br>
+  If you have concerns or problems with your servers performance, try setting this to `1`.
 - The `metrics` field defaults to `true` and controls if bluemap is sending some really small metrics reports.
-The report only contains the used implementation type *(e.g. 'cli' or 'sponge')* and the version.
+The report only contains the used implementation type *(e.g., 'cli' or 'sponge')* and the version.
 This allows me to track the basic usage of BlueMap and helps me stay motivated to further develop this tool!
 Please leave it on :)<br>
-  *(Since sponge has it's own metrics control, this setting will be ignored if you use bluemap as sponge-plugin)*
+  *(Since sponge has its own metrics control, this setting will be ignored if you use bluemap as sponge-plugin)*
 - With the `data` field you can change the folder where bluemap saves files it needs during run-time or to save other data.<br>
-  *(E.g. the downloaded minecraft-client file, other default resources and the state of your render-tasks if they got paused.)*
+  *(E.g., the downloaded minecraft-client file, other default resources, and the state of your render-tasks if they got paused.)*

 ## The render configuration: `render.conf`